 These long and easy aerobic training sessions are not glamorous or flashy, but for BJJ conditioning they are the foundation of energy systems training and if overlooked you’d be missing out on a whole host of benefits:

-Decreased heart rate and increasing stroke volume.
+- Decreased heart rate and increased stroke volume.
 Strengthening the cardiac muscle itself means that at any level of relative intensity your heart isn’t having to work as hard to provide oxygenated blood to the muscles.

-Restore ATP-CP Faster.
+- Restore ATP-CP Faster.
 Aerobic respiration aids in the generation of ATP via the process of the Kreb’s Cycle.
-An increased aerobic capacity allows for increased production of ATP, which is a primary fuel source for explosive, high power movements.
+The increased aerobic capacity allows for increased production of ATP, which is a primary fuel source for explosive, high power movements.

 Although Regeneration work is at a low intensity, it doesn’t have to be a single modality: